 PE helps pupils develop personally and socially.
 They work as individuals, in groups and teams, developing concepts of fairness and of personal and social responsibility.
 They take on different roles and responsibilities, including leadership, officiating and coaching.
 Through high quality PE pupils discover their aptitudes, abilities and preferences and make informed choices about how to get involved in lifelong physical activity.

-Our PE Curriculum follows the National Curriculum Programmes of study and is delivered through the “Rising Stars, Champions” scheme of work.
-This is a whole school sport and fitness programme, which develops pupils’ fundamental movement skills assessing their progress and fitness from Early years to the end of Key stage 2.
+Our PE Curriculum follows the National Curriculum Programmes of study.
+It is delivered through two schemes of work: GET SET 4 PE for EYFS and the "Rising Stars, Champions" for KS1 & KS2.
+Both schemes of work help develop pupils' fundamental movement skills whilst assessing their progress and fitness.

 |Reception||Year 1||Year 2||Year 3||Year 4||Year 5||Year 6|